-QR2.3.1 Time Dilates
+QR2.3.1 Time Changes

 Figure 2.10 Conway’s Life Simulation

-Now consider Einstein’s twin paradox, where one twin travels in space in a very fast rocket and returns a year later to find his brother is an old man of eighty.
-Neither twin was aware their time ran differently but one twin’s life is nearly over while the other’s is still beginning.
-Yet the eighty-year-old twin wasn’t cheated of time, as he still got eighty years of heart beats and grandchildren to boot.
-The rocket twin only became aware that his brother’s time had passed faster when he re-united with his twin to find that he was an old man.
-What relativity predicts in this case is exactly what we would expect if two patterns in Conway’s Life were run at different processing rates!
+Now consider Einstein’s twin example, where one twin travels in a very fast rocket and returns a year later to find his brother is an old man of eighty.
+Neither twin was aware that their time ran differently, but one twin’s life is nearly over, while the other’s is still beginning.
+Yet the eighty-year-old twin wasn’t cheated, as he still got eighty years of heart beats, and grandchildren to boot.
+The twins only realized that their time had passed differently when they met again to find that they had aged differently.
+Relativity then predicts that our lifetimes can change just as they do in Conway’s Game of Life!
+Time changes in our world as it does in a virtual reality.

 Next